jhxie/CMPUT496/README.md

 sudo make -C build install
 ```
 where the *5* in the make invocation stands for the total number of CPUs (or
-CPU cores) plus one; the final compiled binary will reside in *build/src/* in
+CPU threads) plus one; the final compiled binary will reside in *build/src/* in
 addition to */usr/bin/*.

 **NOTE** if you are using the VM image provided by mininet (Ubuntu 14.04 LTS),